searri/BrokerBot/README.md

 Currently, the bot uses a simple "buy low, sell high" strategy: each turn, it sells the stocks which made over a certain threshold of money since they were purchased, and then buys the cheapest stock available.
 Initial portfolio is randomly selected.
 Areas in the code which control BrokerBot's strategy and not game rules are marked with a `//STRATEGY` comment.

 ## Not Yet Implemented
-Will add these features if time allows; these are secondary to the main functionality.
+Cool features I'd like to add at some point!
-1. Add some kind of HTTP authentication
+- Add some kind of HTTP authentication
-2. Use the [Google Charts API](https://developers.google.com/chart/interactive/docs/gallery/linechart) to generate a running graph of the stock prices during the game [(Example)](https://jsfiddle.net/6va5r8yq/5/)
+- Use the [Google Charts API](https://developers.google.com/chart/interactive/docs/gallery/linechart) to generate a running graph of the stock prices during the game [(Example)](https://jsfiddle.net/6va5r8yq/5/)
+- A way for multiple BrokerBots to play at a time
+- A way for multiple games to be played at a time
+- A less awkward input method than the encoder